 In addition to the Persona system, Zimmer manufactures several knee replacement system components that come in a variety of shapes and sizes.
-One of these components, the Trabecular Metal Tibial Plate, fits over the top of the patient’s shin bone, or tibia, and then secured to the area.
+One of these components, the Trabecular Metal Tibial Plate, fits over the top of the patient’s shin bone, or tibia, and is then secured to the area.
 This provides a platform for the remainder of the system.

 Zimmer’s advertising material claims that the system facilitates more natural motion of the knee, coming as close as possible to simulating the mechanics of the knee joint.
 The device is designed to help restore a patient’s mobility while alleviating pain to improve quality of life.

 Patients have reported several health complications after having the Persona system implanted, including loss of mobility, persistent pain, and swelling .
 In some instances, issues included damage to blood vessels and nerve tissues, as well as fractures that occurred when pieces of the device became detached.
 Patients have also reported failure of the implant, resulting in loosening of the joint and device dislocation.